KelvCodes/-Scam-Phishing-Detector-/README.md

 - ✅ **🔍 URL Scanner** – Check any link for potential threats.
 - ✅ **🎭 Smooth Animations** – A sleek, modern UI with engaging transitions.
 - ✅ **📊 Detailed Analysis** – Get insights into website trust scores.
-- ✅ **📉 Price Charts** – View historical trends of your favorite coins.
+- ✅  **🌙 Dark Mode** – A stylish dark theme for better visibility.  .
 - ✅ **🌙 Dark Mode** – A stylish dark theme for better viewing.
 - ✅ **🔗 Social Footer** – Follow us on YouTube, LinkedIn, and Instagram!